Design Icons: The Comete Disc

 Shaped like a lentil?

-That was set to change when Mavic engineers came across the notion that complete wheels could make faster bike riders and a lenticular shaped wheel could slice through the air the fastest.
-Lenticular, as the name suggests mean shaped like a lentil rather than completely flat.
+That was set to change when Mavic engineers came across the notion that complete wheels could make faster bike riders and a lenticular-shaped wheel could slice through the air the fastest.
+Lenticular, as the name suggests, means shaped like a lentil, i.e. a biconvex shape, rather than flat.
 Disc wheels work by smoothing the passage of side wind.
 Less wind turbulence means less drag and faster times.
 The lenticular flanges create negative drag under some wind conditions, boosting speed and improving acceleration.

 A flat carbon disc wheel has an aero drag of 97grams.
 This compares to an aero drag of 154grams for a standard 18 spoke wheel.